 Total gas burn limitation due to reduction in capacity or deliverability

 CAISO operations would identify whether there is an anticipated risk that gas demand could exceed system capacity largely because of gas system peaks in the winter.
-The CAISO would distribute the daily limitation across the hours by a ratio of hourly load forecast to daily load forecast to support greater electric flexibility, unless the CAISO has coordinated an alternative specific gas limitation with the gas company.
+If the gas curtailment notice has a daily limitation on the gas supply, specified by a gas company, then CAISO would distribute the daily limitation across the hours by a ratio of hourly net load forecast to daily net load forecast to support greater electric flexibility, unless the CAISO has coordinated an alternative specific gas limitation with the gas company.
+The net load assessment would consider the total system load net of generation by solar and wind resources (i.e., Variable Energy Resources), which may more closely resemble the actual gas burn requirement and therefore capture daily variations.
+In addition, CAISO may also consider using the last available day-ahead historical gas burn requirement for the applicable market to shape the gas limitation profile.
+For example, If CAISO was planning to enforce the nomogram in the DAM then the DA + 2 gas burn for the applicable gas forecast zone and same trade date would be used as a reference and to reshape to the gas limitation provided by the gas company.
+If the gas limitation provided by the gas company requires an hourly limit on the gas supply, then CAISO would have establish a fixed value for all hours as specified by a gas company.
 In the real-time, the CAISO will recapture portions of the allocated range unused for earlier intervals.
 For example, if balancing range allocated to the first 4 hours of the day was unused, the gas burn associated with that allocation would be recaptured and used to increase the allowable range for later periods consistent with expected load shape.

 Equation 2: Gas Capacity Reduction Limitation